-If you are on the ketogenic diet and you want to play it safe, you should count half of the sugar alcohol amount as carbohydrate.
+If you are on the ketogenic diet and you want to play it safe, you should count half of the sugar alcohol amount as carbohydrates.
 So the formula for calculating net carbohydrates will be:

 Net Carbs = Total Carbs – Fiber – 1/2 Sugar Alcohols

 Let’s look at this nutrition label as an example:

 The product in the image above has 19g of total carbs, 2g of fiber and 15g of sugar alcohol.
 To play it safe, you might want to count half of the sugar alcohol as carbs, which is 1/2 * 15g = 7.5g